-• The Draft Multi-year Seabird Strategy, which is provided here as Attachment A. The overall objective and 5 specific objectives of this strategy were agreed by the EC in 2019.
+- 1. The proposed template in Attachment B of paper CCSBT-ERS/2203/07 for summarising key points of ERSWG reports for provision to other tuna RFMOs, which is provided here at Attachment A. - 2.
+The Draft Multi-year Seabird Strategy, which is provided here as Attachment B. The overall objective and 5 specific objectives of this strategy were agreed by the EC in 2019.
 The revised strategy contains actions under each of specific objectives that were developed and agreed during ERSWG 14.

-Relevant advice to the Extended Commission from ERSWG 14
+Advice to the Extended Commission from ERSWG 14